The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 Once we started working together and increasing their SEO/SEM and leads from Google Ads, they did not need to spend thousands of dollars and countless hours on The Knot and WeddingWire.
 All of my clients still keep a free listing for backlinks, though.

-Too many choices, not enough differentiation.
+Too many choices and not enough differentiation.

 When couples search for a venue, photographers, or a planner on The Knot, they’ll hopefully see your listing and business info.
 And then about 100 more listings in your vendor category.